-J Wray & Nephew confirms closure of Appleton sugar factory
+J Wray & Nephew confirms closure of Appleton Sugar Factory

-Speaking in an interview with the Jamaica Observer, JWN Chairman Clement “Jimmy” Lawrence disclosed that the management of Appleton will be divested to Frome Sugar Estate in Westmoreland, which is a third-party company with knowledge of the sugar operations.
-He added that Frome will re-employ a significant number of the 370 employees impacted.
+It said the management of the farm will be divested to a third-party company with knowledge of the sugar operations, that will re-employ a significant number of the 370 employees impacted.

-When questioned about the impact on cane farmers, Lawrence told the Observer that, “JWN has put in a programme whereby cane farmers will have their produce routed to Frome, and we will be assisting them to get that to happen.
-Also, there is an amount of debt due from cane farmers that we will forgive...”

-He was pressed for a figure on the bad debt that will be forgiven but the JWN chairman was unable to say.
-He, however, confirmed that it is a seizable sum amounting to millions of dollars.
+“The employees will be afforded generous separation packages and additionally there are plans to alleviate the impact on third party farmers,” JWN said.

-“This decision was not an easy one, but was arrived at following several weeks of consultation with our stakeholders.
+“This decision was not an easy one but was arrived at following several weeks of consultation with our stakeholders.
 Those union consultations follow years of exploration and significant capital investments aimed at improving the productivity and efficiency of the factory.
-We are in the process of working out the best outcome for the impacted workers and the wider community,” said Lawrence.
+We are in the process of working out the best outcome for the impacted workers and the wider community,” the statement said.

-Even in the face of financial loss, JWN dug deep into its reserves and allocated $300 million to support Jamaica's COVID-19 response on top of the support it has given to its employees.
-The company contributed high-strength alcohol to the national health system through its donation to the National Health Fund; provided nearly 10,000 food packages to various disadvantaged groups; and mobilised its staff to lend manpower to various causes.

-The company noted that, despite the losses, it chose to contribute to the national response to the global pandemic as it is committed to living its core values.
-“We will continue to support community-based initiatives with projects and educational programmes within the affected communities,” Lawrence stated.
+It said sugar results over the years have been dismal for the company and the Jamaican sugar industry.
+In a recent statement, the Ministry of Industry, Commerce, Agriculture & Fisheries revealed that during the 2020 sugar crop, only 44,000 tonnes of sugar were produced.

+According to the Sugar Industry Enquiry Commission Report of 2010, between 200,000 and 300,000 tonnes of raw sugar is required to keep the industry viable.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive